Log in

 I got a loan to buy a little condo in this building in 2008.

-Back when I didn't know much about home loans.
+(back when I didn't know much about loans or real estate)

 Tiny seattle condo